Anti Fatigue Mat

 • UK HSE and international ergonomic standards (ISO 9241-5, AS/NZS 4442)

-Anti fatigue mats are considered an engineering control — preferred to purely administrative solutions (like rotating staff off standing duties).
+Anti-fatigue mats are considered an engineering control — preferred to purely administrative solutions (like rotating staff off standing duties).
+Sector specifics?
+See How Anti-Fatigue Mats Support Safer Government & Education Workspaces.

 Corporate & Hybrid Offices